Pineaplepen3264/https-c1c6d5f6-d5f6-4753-955c-6c1910aef3d4-api.glitch.com-git-locrian-holistic-hearing/talk.md

 Fofana: Ok

 Mega: lol XD

 KA2: Added Grower Dominator

 Lagbreaker:Added Sanctuary upgrade from dev pg 5

+Lag:Sometimes I will remove the testbed toggle token (temporary) because I wanted to test testbed branches(And I can't access the client)so i do so